 Uses and Benefits of Apple Cider Vinegar

 The uses for raw apple cider vinegar are seemingly endless.
 It’s widely used in homemade tonics, recipes and even for cleaning.
 I like to use it for detox bathing (1 quart to a tubful of warm water).
-Friends of mine use raw apple cider vinegar as a hair rinse or for a hair detox.
+Friends of mine use raw apple cider vinegar as a hair rinse or for a natural, at-home hair detox.

 Pasteurized apple cider vinegar doesn’t have the same benefits as raw apple cider vinegar.
 Valuable vitamins, probiotics, and enzymes are destroyed by the heating process.
 If you are going to go to the trouble of making apple cider vinegar, always make it raw for maximum benefits.
 Another problem with pasteurized ACV in the store is that it is frequently packed in plastic.
 The acidic ACV leaches chemicals into the vinegar!
 If you must buy apple cider vinegar, always buy it packed in glass.